fsharp/fslang-design/CoreLibraryFunctions.md

 The overall status of F# Future Language Design Items [can be found here](https://github.com/fsharp/FSharpLangDesign/blob/master/Status.md).

-New functions added in this proposal: splitAt, contains, findIndex, findIndexBack, indexed, mapFold, mapFoldBack, tryLast, tryHead.
+New functions added in this proposal: splitAt, contains, findIndex, findIndexBack, item, tryItem, indexed, mapFold, mapFoldBack, tryLast, tryHead.

 If you would like to work on one or more of these function implementations, please [edit and submit a PR to this document](https://github.com/dsyme/FSLangDesignGists/edit/master/CoreLibraryFunctions.md) by adding an entry to column "assigned to" indicating you're willing to code, test and submit the the functions to